 Although many laptops (especially in the gaming industry) are relying on AMD processors, the business world still aims more towards Intel to provide a hassle-free and secure work environment.
 Dell and their brand new Latitude 13 5320 are no exception to the trend, as we see the Tiger Lake CPU lineup onboard.
 Interestingly, though Intel has finally provided a viable base option in the face of the Core i3-1125G4, which is now a quad-core/octa-thread processor.
-Although it ditches the fast and rel[...]Read the full review
+Although it ditches the fast and reliable Iris Xe Graphics G7, we feel that it will provide a more than decent performance for the avera[...]

 - A ton of security software

 - Doesn't use PWM for brightness adjustment (AUO JM7T2-B133HAN)